autocontracts/permissioned-blocks/whitepaper.md

 <b>A Smart Contract Model</b> - Input to function F2 modifies the internal state and produces an output.
 </p>

 A smart contract's state is modified by sending function input parameters as a transaction message to the network.
 The transaction is validated by network, and upon network consensus, the new contract state becomes a permanent part of the blockchain.
-The determined output that is a result of this state transition is then obtained by quering the smart contract.
+The deterministic output, that is a result of this state transition, is then obtained by quering the smart contract.

 The disadvantage of storing smart contract state information directly on a blockchain (such as Ethereum) are:

-- <b> No privacy.</b> The state information is stored on the blockchain's internal storage (Ethereum - a [Merkle Patricia Tree](https://github.com/ethereum/wiki/wiki/Patricia-Tree)) is visible for all to see.
-The input parameters for functions sent in transactions and distributed to the network are also in clear view for all to see.
+- <b> No privacy.</b> The state information that is stored on the blockchain's internal storage (Ethereum - a [Merkle Patricia Tree](https://github.com/ethereum/wiki/wiki/Patricia-Tree)) is visible for all to see.
+The function input parameters sent in transactions and distributed to the network are also in clear view for all to see.
-- <b> Cost. </b> Users are limited by the amount gas they are prepared to pay for the data that is sent for processing and storing on the network.
+- <b> Cost. </b> In Ethereum there is a cost (gas price) for processing and storing data sent in transaction messages to the network.

-## Separating State from Functional Behaviour
+## Separating State Persistance from Functional Behaviour

-If we separate the storage of the smart contract's state from its functional behaviour, we can then create a security model for ensuring the privacy of the contract's state information and at the same time significantly reduce the cost of data storage and in turn enables the ability to store large state information packets.
+If we separate the action of storing the smart contract's state from its functional behaviour, we can then store this state information on an alternative storage system other than to directly on the blockchain.
+Then we are able to design a security model for ensuring the privacy of the smart contract state information and at the same time significantly reduce the cost of data storage.

-To do this we need to write the smart contract functions as being [pure functions](https://en.wikipedia.org/wiki/Pure_function).
-In functional programming a pure function by design does not have the side-effect of storing state information.
-With Ethereum it is possible to do so using the Solidity programming language shown in the example below.
+To do this we need to program the smart contract functions as being [pure functions](https://en.wikipedia.org/wiki/Pure_function).
+In functional programming, a pure function does not have any side-effects, and persistence of state information by a function is considered a side-effect.
+Etherum uses the Solidity programming language for writing smart contracts, and as will be shown, it is possible to refactor a smart contract function to not store state information and still have the desired behavioural outcome.

-To use a functional programming pattern when writing smart contracts functions, the previous contract state is combined with the current input parameters of a function to produce the new contract state.
+To apply a functional programming pattern to writing smart contracts, we combine the previous contract state with the current input parameters of a function to produce the new contract state.

 <p align="center">
 <img src="/images/smart-contract-using-pure-functions.png">